CWD Carcass Importation Restrictions

 Please understand that CWD poses the largest threat to Tennessee’s deer and elk populations since the dawn of wildlife management more than 100 years ago.

-If you are a hunter, please watch the videos on this page about how to properly return to Tennessee with carcasses taken from any other state (and Canadian provinces).
+If you are a hunter, please watch the videos on this page about how to properly return to Tennessee with carcasses taken from outside Tennessee.
 Please know and understand Tennessee's importation restrictions.

 Our Friends At TN Wildlife Federation Understand The Impact Of CWD